irlgaming/jsondb-public/faq.md

 ## Are you planning on providing support for use in multiple execution contexts?

 We looked at implementing this, but every design we came up with seemed like an anti-pattern.
-The short answer is: no.

-The long answer is: no.

 JSONDB is designed for use in single execution context applications.

 ## What's the performance like?
 Have you done any comparative benchmarks with SQLite?